-5.3.1.1 Securing selector on oil compartment
+5.3.1.2 Securing selector to oil compartment

 - 1. A CAUTION!
 An unstably positioned selector may tip, resulting in injuries or property damage.
 Place the selector with transport pallet on a level surface and secure it against tipping. - 2.
-Remove red-colored packaging material and transport material from the selector.
-Only remove the red supports (if present) after inserting the on-load tap-changer into the supporting structure. - 3.
-Remove plastic bag with fastening materials from the selector and keep it ready.
+Remove the red-colored packaging material and the transport material from the selector.
+Only remove the red supports (if present) after inserting the onload tap-changer into the supporting structure. - 3.
+Remove the plastic bag with the fastening materials from the selector and keep it ready.